 How Long Should a Book Be?
-The Perfect Framework for the Perfect Book
+The Perfect Framework for Your Book

 The question of “how long should my book be?” is one many aspiring authors struggle with.
 There are no hard and fast rules, but there are some considerations to take into account.
 It’s no secret that the length of your book will depend on the subject matter, your intended audience, and what you want to achieve in terms of content and message.
 But there is a simple framework to determine how long your book should be.